-Rodents are warm-blooded mammals that live worldwide.
+Rodents are warm-blooded mammals found worldwide.
 They make up the largest group of mammals and are comprised of over 1,500 species.
 Rodents are opportunistic creatures, and those living near people will take advantage of having their basic needs met by us.
-Two of the most common rodent intruders that move into our homes and businesses are mice and rats.
+Two of the most common rodent intruders that move into our Salt Lake City homes and businesses are mice and rats.

 Mice, rats, and all other rodents have one thing in common: front incisors on their top and bottom jaws that continuously grow.
 To prevent their teeth from overgrowing and to keep their teeth sharp, rodents chew on anything they come across.
 Rodents living in or near our homes or businesses are not only annoying pests, but their chewing habits make them very damaging pests.